robotique-udes/rover/README.md

 # Rover

+## Setup

-#### Run the following commands to download and install dependencies from apt:
+### Run the following commands to download and install dependencies from apt

 ```bash
 sudo apt install ros-humble-joy